"Run for your life! Run! Run! Run!"

 She opened her mouth as if to answer but nothing came out.
 Instead, her eyes became slightly unfocused, her breathing became more regular, and she lay back in quiet repose.

 And so Ms. Wonder saved the day again it seems.
-She wasn't there of course but that suggestion of hers that I keep the blood flowing at a smart clip in order to remain in good mood worked like a charm.
+She wasn't there of course but that suggestion of hers that I keep the blood flowing at a smart clip to keep the mood above the mid-line worked like a charm.
 I'll have to incorporate it into Fierce Qigong.

 Yes, Ms. Wonder is an amazing gal.
 I'm sure you agree.
 I do have to draw the line however when she gets on that too-much-coffee rag.
 Coffee habit indeed!
 Just because my largest monthly expense is Port City java, doesn't mean there's a problem.
 Just means that I like coffee.
 I can quit anytime I want to.